servantboy/The-Revelation-Riddle/chapters/011_Philadelphia_Daughter_of_Egypt.md

 - spiritually blind
 - under conviction
 - like the “men on the wall” Isaiah 36:12 “Rabshakeh said, Hath my master sent me to thy master and to thee to speak these words? hath he not sent me to the men that sit upon the wall”
-- During the Philadelphia time period, Laodicea is an the wall (lukewarm).
+- During the Philadelphia time period, Laodicea is on the wall (lukewarm).

 They inhabit the same twilight,
 but walk in opposite directions.